segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/website.md

 ### <a name="2"></a>website.regionId
 ------
-`website.regionId` - contains the unique identifier of the region, for example "77".
+`website.regionId` - contains the unique identifier of a region, for example "77".
 A variable is declared and populated only if the site has the option of selecting a region.

 ### <a name="3"></a>website.type
 ------